MarielJHoepelman/rails_portfolio_project/NOTES.md

 - I can add products to my collection.
 - I can remove products from my collection.
 - I can edit the information of products in my collection.

+To do:
+Show error messages in sign up page if any.
+Keep me log in, don't show log in page if logged in.
+Change show to profile in browser.